brylevkirill/notes/Reinforcement Learning.md

 >	"We developed ANN-BRL, an offline policy-search algorithm for addressing BAMDPs.
 As shown by our experiments, ANN-BRL obtained state-of-the-art performance on all benchmarks considered in this paper.
 In particular, on the most challenging benchmark 9, a score 4 times higher than the one measured for the second best algorithm has been observed.
 Moreover, ANN-BRL is able to make online decisions faster than most BRL algorithms.
 Our idea is to define a parametric policy as an ANN, and train it using backpropagation algorithm.
 This requires a training set made of observations-action pairs and in order to generate this dataset, several simulations have been performed on MDPs drawn from prior distribution.
 In theory, we should label each example with a Bayes optimal action.
 However, those are too expensive to compute for the whole dataset.
 Instead, we chose to use optimal actions under full observability hypothesis.
 Due to the modularity of our approach, a better labelling technique could easily be integrated in ANN-BRL, and may bring stronger empirical results.
 Moreover, two types of features have been considered for representing the current history: Q-values and transition counters.
 The use of Q-values allows to reach state-of-the-art performance on most benchmarks and outperfom all other algorithms on the most difficult one.
 On the contrary, computing a good policy from transition counters only is a difficult task to achieve, even for Artificial Neural Networks.
 Nevertheless, we found that the difference between this approach and state-of-the-art algorithms was much less noticeable when prior distribution differs from test distribution, which means that at least in some cases, it is possible to compute efficient policies without relying on online computationally expensive tools such as Q-values."

-#### Duan, Schulman, Chen, Bartlett, Sutskever, Abbeel - ["RL^2: Fast Reinforcement Learning via Slow Reinforcement Learning"](http://arxiv.org/abs/1611.02779)
+#### ["RL^2: Fast Reinforcement Learning via Slow Reinforcement Learning"](http://arxiv.org/abs/1611.02779) Duan, Schulman, Chen, Bartlett, Sutskever, Abbeel
 >	"Deep reinforcement learning (deep RL) has been successful in learning sophisticated behaviors automatically; however, the learning process requires a huge number of trials.
 In contrast, animals can learn new tasks in just a few trials, benefiting from their prior knowledge about the world.
 This paper seeks to bridge this gap.
 Rather than designing a "fast" reinforcement learning algorithm, we propose to represent it as a recurrent neural network (RNN) and learn it from data.
 In our proposed method, RL^2, the algorithm is encoded in the weights of the RNN, which are learned slowly through a general-purpose ("slow") RL algorithm.
 The RNN receives all information a typical RL algorithm would receive, including observations, actions, rewards, and termination flags; and it retains its state across episodes in a given Markov Decision Process (MDP).
 The activations of the RNN store the state of the "fast" RL algorithm on the current (previously unseen) MDP.
 We evaluate RL^2 experimentally on both small-scale and large-scale problems.
 On the small-scale side, we train it to solve randomly generated multi-arm bandit problems and finite MDPs.
 After RL^2 is trained, its performance on new MDPs is close to human-designed algorithms with optimality guarantees.
 On the large-scale side, we test RL^2 on a vision-based navigation task and show that it scales up to high-dimensional problems."

 >	"This paper suggests a different approach for designing better reinforcement learning algorithms: instead of acting as the designers ourselves, learn the algorithm end-to-end using standard reinforcement learning techniques.
 That is, the “fast” RL algorithm is a computation whose state is stored in the RNN activations, and the RNN’s weights are learned by a general-purpose “slow” reinforcement learning algorithm.
 Our method, RL^2, has demonstrated competence comparable with theoretically optimal algorithms in small-scale settings.
 We have further shown its potential to scale to high-dimensional tasks.
 In the experiments, we have identified opportunities to improve upon RL^2: the outer-loop reinforcement learning algorithm was shown to be an immediate bottleneck, and we believe that for settings with extremely long horizons, better architecture may also be required for the policy.
 Although we have used generic methods and architectures for the outer-loop algorithm and the policy, doing this also ignores the underlying episodic structure.
 We expect algorithms and policy architectures that exploit the problem structure to significantly boost the performance."